scogle/scogle.github.io/about.md

 ### Bio

 I'm a UI engineer and journalism studuent in Fort Collins, CO.
 I'm a bit obsessed with data visualization, software, and thinking about ways to hack journalism.
 I currently work at [Semantic Arts](http://semanticarts.com/), a semantic technology consultancy where I work on UI development and data visualization projects.
-Off work, I ride a road bike, drink beer and telemark ski.
+Off work, I ride a road bike, drink local beer and telemark ski.

 I'm also a minimalist, but minimally so.